segmentio/segment-docs/src/unify/data-graph/setup-guides/redshift-setup.md

 1. Navigate to **Unify > Profile Sync**.
 2. Select the **Settings** tab and select **Selective sync**.
 3. Select all the tables under **Profile raw tables**.
 These include, `external_id_mapping_updates`, `id_graph_updates`, `profile_traits_updates`.
 Linked Audiences require Profile Sync to be configured such that both the Profile raw tables and the Profile materialized tables are synchronized with your Redshift instance.
 4. Select all of the tables under **Profile materialized tables**.
-These include, `profile_merges`, `user_traits`, `user_identifiers`.
+These include `profile_merges`, `user_traits`, `user_identifiers`.
 This allows faster and more cost-efficient Linked Audiences computations in your data warehouse.
 5. Select **Sync all Track Call Tables** under **Track event tables** to enable filtering on event history for Linked Audiences conditions.

 ## Getting started